 7. All SAE's and/or Unanticipated Problems (UP's) since time of last renewal review (if not already delineated in the IRB Renewal Applicatio).

-8. DSMC Approval letter since time of last Renewal (for LCCC Studies ONLY)
+8. DSMC or DSMB Report Letter(s) since time of last Renewal (if available).

-9. Audit letter since time of last Renewal (for LCCC Studies ONLY)
+9. Audit Report Letter(s) or Monitoring Letters since time of last Renewal (if available).